 There is one aspect of this exemption that can cause problems for online businesses.
 The exception only allows a company to restrict a former owner from launching a competing business in the “specified geographic area” where the first business is operating.

 The California legislature passed this provision before the establishment of the web as a commercial platform, which means it does not translate well to the buyout of an owner in an online business.
 Specifically, what is a “specified geographic area” when the company operates on the web?
-Will California courts be willing to accept a restriction for the entire world given the reach of the Internet or will the restriction be limited to the general area of the principal office of the business?
+Will California courts be willing to accept a restriction for the entire world given the reach of the Internet or will the limitation be limited to the general area of the principal office of the business?
 There is no definitive answer at this time.

 Businesses relying on non-compete agreements in California are asking for trouble.
 Not only are these contract usually unenforceable, but they can trigger lawsuits.
 This outcome is slightly counter-productive, so always consult with a California lawyer before using such agreements.